JulianWDev/MetData/docs/assignments/four.md

 ```
 ![Alt text](stop_transport.png)

 Overall, the capacity of public transport is estimated through data found online.
 We have 24 bus stops within 750 m (in green), and 3 tram stops (in yellow).
-Both pass between 5-10 times an hour thus allowing us to set up an average of 7.5.
+Trams pass between 5-10 times an hour thus allowing us to set up an average of 7.5.
+Busses pass slightly less around 5 times an hour.
 The capacity of a bus is 30 seats and 30 standing places, while the capacity of a tram is 60 seats and 125 standing spaces (GVB, 2023; Wikipedia-bijdragers, 2022).
 Thus we have calculated the number of people who can be moved per hour below.

 ```python
 nr_bus = len(bus_stop)